imagej/imagej.github.io/pages/2016-06-23_-_ImgLib2_hackathon.md

 </timeline>

-And  stopped by on the afternoon of the 23rd to discuss some issues for a bit.
+And {% include Person content="Kharrington" %} stopped by on the afternoon of the 23rd to discuss some issues for a bit.

 ## Discussions and progress